Macrometacorp/docs/docs/cep/query-guide/functions/memcache/memcache.md

 The following functions are allowed:

 - `memcache:get("key")`       - gets a value per given key
+- `memcache:put("key", "value")` - puts "key" and "value", returns a value that saves into a cache
-- `memcache:put("key", "value", ttl)` - puts "key" and "value" with ttl, where ttl set by default 5000L (5 seconds)
+- `memcache:put("key", "value", ttl)` - puts "key" and "value" with ttl, returns a value that saves into a cache. ttl is set by default 5000L (5 seconds)

 ## Syntax